Robin Khuda buys two Melbourne sites for new business

 Airtrunk founder Robin Khuda has snapped up two investments with development upside each side of Melbourne’s CBD.

-In the priciest deal, the executive’s new Onterra business is speculated to be paying $30 million for 634-636 Wellington Road, Mulgrave – an office/warehouse on 1.68 hectares, zoned Mixed Use.
+Via a new business, Onterra, the executive is speculated to be paying $30 million for 634-636 Wellington Road, Mulgrave – an office/warehouse on 1.68 hectares, zoned Mixed Use, abuts established residential neighbourhoods to three sides.

 JKD was the seller following an off-market deal; it paid Officemax $11.25m in 2019 with a leaseback.